ibm-cloud-docs/cis/edge-functions-use-cases.md

 {: #signed-requests}
 A common URL authentication method known as request signing can be implemented in an Edge function with the help of the Web Crypto API.

 In the example presented here, we’ll authenticate the path of a URL along with an accompanying expiration timestamp, using a Hash-based Message Authentication Code (HMAC) with a SHA-256 digest algorithm.
-For a user agent to successfully fetch an authenticated resource, they’ll need to provide the correct path, expiration timestamp, and HMAC using query parameters — if any of those three are tampered with, the request will fail.
+For a user agent to successfully fetch an authenticated resource, they’ll need to provide the correct path, expiration timestamp, and HMAC using query parameters — if any of those three are tampered with, the request fails.

 Note that the authenticity of the expiration timestamp is covered by the HMAC, so we can rely on the user-provided timestamp being correct if the HMAC is correct, and thus know when the URL expires.
 Moreover, you can also determine whether a URL in their possession has expired or not.